Who we are and what we do

-Each service that we provide or you engage with also has its own Privacy Notice to explain in more details how they use your information and the legal basis for using the information.
+Each service that we provide or you engage with also has its own Privacy Notice.
+These explain in detail how services use your information and the legal basis for this use.

-We may change this Privacy Notice from time to time so please check this page regularly to ensure that you're happy with any changes.
+We may change this Privacy Notice from time to time.
+Please keep checking this page to ensure that you're happy with any changes.

-Any questions regarding our privacy practices should be sent by email to:
+Please send your questions about our privacy practices by email to:

 Data Protection Officer

-The council may collect various types of personal data about individuals depending on the services your receive and your contact with the Council, such as your:
+The council collects various types of your personal data.
+This depends on the services you receive and your contact with the council.
+Information collected can include:

-- contact details; including name, address, email address, telephone number, etc.
+- contact details, including name, address, email address, telephone number

 - date of birth